-- Fenics UST, one of the largest CLOB platforms for U.S. Treasuries, had revenue growth of 52% driven by marketing leading ADV growth of over 18%, new product offerings, and more traders using the platform.
-Fenics UST CLOB market share increased approximately 320 basis points from a year ago to 20% in the first quarter.
+- Fenics UST, one of the largest CLOB platforms for U.S. Treasuries, had revenue growth of over 24% driven by ADV growth of 14%.
+Fenics UST CLOB market share was 18% in the third quarter.
 CLOB market share is from Greenwich Associates and BGC's internal estimates.
 From the third quarter of 2021 onward, Greenwich Associates updated its methodology for calculating CLOB market share to more accurately reflect CLOB-only trading volumes.
-Fenics UST is estimated to have saved our clients an estimated \$33 million in the first quarter and \$302 million from January 2019 through March 2022.
-As of the end of the first quarter, all Fenics UST customers are paying to transact on the platform, which is expected to support revenue growth throughout 2022. - Lucera, our infrastructure and software business, offers the trading community direct connectivity to each other.
+Fenics UST saw significant growth in its streaming offering, which reached record levels in the third quarter of 2022.
+Streaming earns significantly higher fee capture.
+Fenics UST's T-bill offering continued to scale, with ADV growth of 266% versus a year ago.
+Fenics UST recently launched its automated off-the-run spread facility.
+This technology enhances trading volumes, Fenics Market Data, and will create trading synergies across FMX Interest Rates futures. - Lucera, our infrastructure and software business, offers the trading community direct connectivity to each other.
 Lucera has a fully built, scalable infrastructure that provides clients electronic trading connectivity with their counterparties within days, as opposed to months, and at a significantly lower cost.
 Lucera is comprised of two main business lines, LUMEMarkets and LuceraConnect.
 LUMEMarkets is our low latency aggregator, providing a single access point across multiple fragmented marketplaces and exchanges (FX, Rates, Futures and Credit markets).
 LuceraConnect provides on-demand connectivity to over one thousand endpoints across buy-side clients, trading firms, marketplaces, and exchanges.
 LuceraConnect has quickly become the industry standard for the FX market and is rapidly expanding in other asset classes.
+Lucera launched its cryptocurrency infrastructure business in the third quarter of 2021, offering clients access to cryptocurrency trading venues through LuceraConnect, leveraging its leading connectivity to exchanges, trading platforms, and custodians.
+Additionally, LUMEMarkets provides an aggregated view of prices from multiple cryptocurrency venues.
+Lucera's cryptocurrency solution is focused on providing clients with world-class infrastructure that offers fully compliant workflows.
 Lucera also supports the distribution of Fenics trading platforms, including Fenics UST, Fenics FX and Fenics MIDFX.
-In the first quarter of 2022, Lucera continued its strong growth trajectory with its revenue improving 56% year-over-year.
-This growth was driven by onboarding two large global investment banks, the expansion of existing relationships, and adding new cryptocurrency clients.
-Lucera is providing connectivity to the world's deepest crypto liquidity pools via its world-class infrastructure.
-During the first quarter, Lucera added connectivity to an additional 19 cryptocurrency venues and liquidity providers. - Fenics FX, our ultra-low latency electronic FX trading platform, had a record quarter and continued to generate strong double-digit volume growth, driving revenue 47% higher versus last year, outpacing FX ECN peers and the overall market. - Fenics GO, our global options electronic trading platform, saw revenue increase over five-fold from a year ago, driven by the integration of MatchBox, as well as market share gains across Hang Seng Chinese Enterprise Index (HSCEI) and Korea Composite Stock Price Index (KOSPI) options. - Fenics' Credit offering, Portfolio Match, our recently deployed session-based, matching platform, currently supports U.S. and European investment grade credit, as well as European high yield credit sessions. - Our expanded Fenics FX platforms, which has businesses included under both Fenics Markets and Fenics Growth Platforms, including MIDFX, Spot FX and FX Options, and non-deliverable forwards. - Capitalab, which has businesses included under both Fenics Markets and Fenics Growth Platforms.
+Lucera had a record quarter, generating strong double-digit revenue growth of 30% versus the third quarter of last year.
+Lucera saw an increase in clients trading both cryptocurrencies and fixed income products through its LUMEMarkets platform.
+Additionally, in the third quarter of 2022, Lucera launched a cryptocurrency hosting offering for exchanges and traders.